Jenny Schlenzka

 Jenny Schlenzka is a Berlin-born curator of time-based art, currently serving as Executive Artistic Director at Performance Space New York (formerly PS 122).
 Schlenzka was the first full-time curator dedicated to performance art at The Museum of Modern Art and established the Sunday Sessions program at MoMA PS1.
+In March 2023, she was selected to become the next director of Berlin's Martin-Gropius-Bau; her term will begin in September 2023.

 Education

 Schlenzka received her Master's in Cultural Studies 2007 from Humboldt University of Berlin, during which she studied at NYU’s School of Arts and Sciences.

 Career

-At MoMA and MoMA PS1 (2006-2017)
+At MoMA and MoMA PS1 (2006–2017)

 After completing her Master’s, Schlenzka became the liaison between the Berlin-based institution The KW Institute for Contemporary Art and MoMA PS1 in New York.

 In 2008 Schlenzka was appointed to the role of Assistant Curator for Performance at MoMA.
 She held this position from 2008-2012, during which she co-organized the Performance Exhibition Series together with Klaus Biesenbach, featuring artists such as Allora & Calzadilla, Simone Fortif, Tehching Hsieh, Xavier Le Roy, Roman Ondák, Anne Teresa De Keersmaeker, Ralph Lemon, Trisha Brown, Alison Knowles, Yvonne Rainer, Grand Openings, and others.

 In 2012, alongside choreographer and Guest Curator Ralph Lemon, Schlenzka organized the three-week program Some sweet day.
 Through efforts led by Biesenbach and Schlenzka, MoMA began acquiring works of performance, among the first of which were pieces by Tino Sehgal and Roman Ondák.

 Schlenzka became Associate Curator of MoMA PS1, where she was in charge of the museum’s live programs.
 Schlenzka founded the weekly live interdisciplinary program Sunday Sessions, which over the years featured hundreds of artists, performers, and more, among them Genesis Breyer P-Orridge, Rosa Barba, Annie Dorsen, Lynn Hershman Leeson, Andre Lepecki, Juliana Huxtable, Mette Ingvartsen, Sarah Ortmeyer, Adam Pendleton, Peggy Phelan, Sondra Perry, William Pope.L, Terre Thaemlitz, Underground Resistance, Vogue’ology Collective, Wu-Tang Clan; for this series, Schlenzka commissioned work from Hannah Black, Trajal Harrell, Ragnar Kjartansson, Mårten Spångberg, Anne Imhof, Matthew Lutz Kinoy, and Tobias Madison.

 Schlenzka at PS1 expanded on the idea of presenting live art via exhibition, with the Xavier Le Roy exhibit Retrospective (2014) and Anne Imhof: DEAL.